 The PHP array_flip Function is an inbuilt function in PHP which exchanges the keys with their values in the associative array.
 It returns an array with the corresponding keys and values exchanged.
 However, the values of the existing array should be valid keys ie. either string or integer.
-The PHP array_flip Function throws a warning if the new keys are not valid.
+The function throws a warning if the new keys are not valid.
 In this article, we will discuss the array_flip Function.
 Also, we will discuss a few examples of using it.

 There is only one parameter in the array_flip Function.
 The parameter should be an array whose keys and values are to be exchanged.

 The PHP array_flip Function returns an array with the keys and values exchanged.
 However, it returns a NULL value if the input values are invalid.

 Let us go through a couple of examples to demonstrate.

 <?php $testArray = array( 'John' => '10', 'Emma' => '20', 'Chandler' => '30' ); print_r(array_flip($testArray)); ?>

 => Emma